Police Issues

 3/29/23 New York is paying $5.5 million compensation to Anthony Broadwater, who was released in 1998 after serving 16 years in prison for rape.
 Broadwater was exonerated in 2021 because of conflicting identifications by the victim and the use of a microscopic hair analysis now deemed “junk science.”
 His alleged victim, writer Alice Sebold, wrote a novel based on the rape, “The Lovely Bones,” which was adapted into a hit movie.
 (See 11/24/21 update)

 At a hearing last September a Maryland judge vacated the murder conviction of Adnan Syed, who had served more than twenty years for murdering his girlfriend.
 Prosecutors later dropped all charges because of a negative DNA result.
 But an appeals court just reinstated Syed’s conviction because the victim’s brother was not informed about the hearing.
 It questioned the relevance of the DNA findings and ordered another hearing, with the brother present.
 Syed’s lawyer is appealing.
-(See 9/15/22 entry)
+(See 9/15/22 and 9/2/24 entries)

 2/18/23 Twenty-nine years after his arrest and conviction for murder, Missouri man Lamar Johnson is free.
 An eyewitness’ assertion that police had bullied him into picking Johnson out of a lineup and an admission by an imprisoned murderer that he and an associate actually committed the killing helped lead a St. Louis judge to set the verdict aside and order Johnson’s release.
 (See 5/16/23 update)